Best Ski Jackets For Kids

 All the fabrics of this 3-in-1 ski jacket are lightweight and manage to regulate your body temperature.
 In extremely cold conditions, you can pair the insulated liner jacket with the waterproof outer shell for maximum warmth.

 For storage purposes, there are zip handwarmer pockets on the outer shell and an internal zip media pocket.
 In addition, you can adjust the cuffs to further seal in warm air.
+There is also a chin guard to keep the zipper from uncomfortably rubbing your child's chin.

 The sizes jump around a little bit but, on Amazon, you have a choice from either extra-small, small, or extra-large.